 Long Bar is around the side of Raffles and flanked by boards that explain its history.
-We got a table for two on a Wednesday at about 7pm, so it wasn’t too busy but there were enough people to give it some atmosphere and it was pleasingly dingy.
+We got a table for two on a Wednesday at about 7 pm, so it wasn’t too busy.
+There were enough people to give it some atmosphere and it was pleasingly dingy.

 It costs S$33 ($23) so it is an expensive treat.
 You can even pay S$188 ($135) for a vintage sling which is made from spirits left over from the 1950s if you really have a taste for nostalgia.

-From an environmental perspective, the straw that comes in your cocktail is made from potatoes and they have a low-carbon distribution method for their alcohol.
+From an environmental perspective, the straw that comes in your cocktail is made from potatoes.
+They also have a low-carbon distribution method for their alcohol.

 I liked the Singapore Sling more than I thought, as even though it’s sweet, it has a sour taste that I enjoy.
-One of the things I love about Asia is the preference for sour tastes but I’ve heard people say the sling is too sweet for them and opt for other cocktails instead.
-I did see some tourists leave both of their slings practically untouched, so it’s clearly not for everyone!
+One of the things I love about Asia is the preference for sour tastes.
+I’ve heard people say the sling is too sweet for them and opt for other cocktails instead.
+It’s not for everyone as I did see some tourists leave both of their slings practically untouched!

 The drink was actually born out of sexism as women weren’t allowed to drink in public, which is why it looks like fruit juice.